After EU loss, Macron bets on snap elections in France – DW – 06/11/2024

 "It's a little bit strange," one passerby, a man called Jean-Paul, told DW in downtown Paris.
 "It was very surprising that Macron decided to close the parliament.
 I don't know what to think."

 Jean-Paul was not alone in his bemusement on Monday.
-President Emmanuel Macron caught the nation, including many in his own Renaissance party, off guard on Sunday when he dissolved the French Parliament and called snap legislative elections.
+French President Emmanuel Macron caught the nation, including many in his own Renaissance party, off guard on Sunday when he dissolved parliament and called snap legislative elections.
 They will take place in two rounds on June 30 and July 7.

 The surprise move came after Macron's staunchly pro-EU Renaissance party, formerly known as La France En Marche!
 (France on the Move), suffered a wipeout loss to the far-right National Rally (RN) in the European parliamentary elections, which has put him even more on the back foot domestically.
-The anti-immigration, euroskeptic RN, of which Marine Le Pen was president for 10 years before handing the reins over to its current leader Jordan Bardella in 2022, netted over 30% of votes, compared to 15% for Renaissance.
+The anti-immigration, eurosceptic RN, of which Marine Le Pen was president for 10 years before handing the reins over to its current leader, Jordan Bardella, in 2022, netted over 30% of votes, compared to 15% for Renaissance.

 "So, at the end of this day, I cannot act as if nothing had happened," he said, pitching himself as giving the choice back to the people.